gt3/tracker/README.md

 If you haven't used [Redux](https://github.com/reduxjs/redux), you may want to read this [5-minute overview](https://medium.com/@nicotsou/tltr-redux-e4fc30f87e4a) first to understand the problem it solves and its core components.

+Code for this library is written in [TypeScript](https://www.typescriptlang.org/play/index.html) for static checking.

 ### 1. Install dependencies

 You'll need two or more packages depending on the vendor(s) you want to integrate with.
 To use Amplitude as an example, run the following commands in your app: